Recruiting judges soon! Contest to open in September. Watch your email and social media for announcements.

 Authors entering the contest must be willing to affirm our statement of faith as stated on the entry form.

-If a manuscript entered into the contest earns a contract before December 1, 2023, it is the author’s responsibility to inform the contest coordinators.
+If a manuscript entered into the contest earns a contract before December 1 of the entry year, it is the author’s responsibility to inform the contest coordinators.
 This manuscript will no longer qualify for the contest.

 In the event of a co-authored entry, both authors must meet the qualifications of “unpublished” and affirm our statement of faith